What is PMOS (formerly known as PCOS)?

-PCOS is associated with the excess production of certain hormones called androgens, often associated with insulin resistance.
+PMOS is associated with the excess production of certain hormones called androgens, often associated with insulin resistance.
 It can affect a woman’s metabolic, endocrine and reproductive systems.
 It is one of the most common causes of irregular menstrual cycles and infertility, as the high levels of androgens interfere with the development and release of eggs.

 For some, metabolic changes can result in weight gain, and the hormonal changes can be responsible for acne, excess body hair, facial hair and male pattern baldness.
-PCOS can also increase the chance of developing uterine cancer in adulthood.
+PMOS can also increase the chance of developing uterine cancer in adulthood.
 These PCOS symptoms and consequences can have a negative impact on body image and mental health.

-PCOS can be associated with other related health disorders including obesity, insulin resistance, high blood pressure and high cholesterol.
+PMOS can be associated with other related health disorders including obesity, insulin resistance, high blood pressure and high cholesterol.

-Diagnosing PCOS
+Diagnosing PMOS

 - irregular or infrequent periods